 - Ofsted report: View the Ofsted report

-Motto is ‘success for all‘ and the school pulls off the very tricky achievement of being a successful London comprehensive welcoming the full range of abilities and social spectrum.
+The school pulls off the very tricky achievement of being a successful London comprehensive welcoming the full range of abilities and social spectrum.
 ‘Unlike other schools round here, it doesn’t pick and choose.
-It’s very inclusive,’ said one parent.
-The intake may be a...
+It’s very inclusive,’ said one parent....

 What the school says...

 Alexandra Park School is a thriving and dynamic comprehensive school which boasts excellent examination results and an outstanding curriculum experience in both the main school and the sixth form.
 The school is situated on a beautiful five-acre site adjacent to Durnsford Park within sight of Alexandra Palace.
 Now entering our thirteenth year since opening the school has expanded to meet growing demand for places.
 In October 2011 we were successful in our application for Academy Status. ...Read more

 Thank the school